Do you feel the time ticking away?

 You also might not want to defer income if you think you will be in a higher tax bracket next year.

-Or if you have racked up losses this year because of the pandemic, you can afford to show more revenue now.
+Or if you have racked up unexpected losses this year, you can afford to show more revenue now.

 March through June was a nightmare.
 Your revenue was nearly non-existent, but you still had bills to pay.